Jadit19/zenskar-task/README.md

 ## Operations

-0. Make sure the server is running by sending a post request to `http://localhost:8000/api/v1/health`
+0. Make sure the server is running by sending a GET request to `http://localhost:8000/api/v1/health`

 1. Send a POST request to `http://localhost:8000/api/v1/task/create/customer`.
 A sample cURL command for the same is: